Bero898/DataProductsAgents/README.md

 - Each environment is isolated; activate the appropriate environment before running the corresponding scripts.
 - Results and logs are stored in the `GEvalTest/`, `logs/`, and `Data Products/example-DPs/ChatGPT_DMesh/Results/` directories.
 - For more details on data product specifications, see [Data Products/README.md](Data%20Products/README.md).
+- The file [`GEvalTest/full_detailed_compatibility_report.txt`](GEvalTest/full_detailed_compatibility_report.txt) contains the synthetic data compatibility reports produced by ChatGPT.
+These reports summarize the compatibility analysis, mismatches, recommendations, and conclusions for each pair of example data products in the synthetic data mesh.

 ---